 This Creamy Italian Sausage and Pasta Soup is loaded with Italian sausage, macaroni, basil, tomatoes, cheese and more.
 So hearty and delicious!

 We have lots of favorite soup recipes around here and I’m always excited to start putting soup back on the menu when cool weather arrives.
-We, of course, have our favorite soup recipes, but I’m also continually trying new soups and adding them to our repertoire, too.
+But even though we have our favorite soups, I’m also continually trying new soups and adding them to our repertoire, too.
 Occasionally, I even have fun experimenting and coming up with my own new soup recipe!